French craft beer and regional food pairing on a table.

 Lille and the North: Belgian-Inspired Brews

-When I’m up in Lille, I always feel a strong connection to Belgium, and that extends to the beer.
-The North of France shares a lot of brewing history with its neighbor, so you’ll find plenty of Bières de Garde that have a similar character to Belgian strong ales.
-These beers, with their malty sweetness and often fruity or spicy yeast notes, are fantastic with the hearty, rich food of the region.
-Think of a classic Flemish stew, like carbonnade flamande, made with beef braised in beer.
-A slightly sweet, malty Bière de Garde can really complement those deep, savory flavors.
-It’s a pairing that just makes sense, given the shared culinary heritage.
+When I’m up in Lille, I always feel this kind of, strong link to Belgium, and it sort of goes right into the beer as well.
+The North of France shares brewing history with its neighbor, so you’ll see plenty of Bières de Garde that have a similar vibe to Belgian strong ales.
+Those brews, with their malty sweetness and maybe fruity or even spiced yeast notes, go really well with the region’s heavier, rich meals.

 Alsace: A Rich Brewing History